Dragon-Claw-Studios/REPO-Modding/Assets/C - Damp Mine/readme.txt

 **WIP disclaimer**
 The level is playable, but lacking in room variety at the moment - something I plan on expanding as my top priority for the level.
 There are also some custom features that need a bit more work, so you might experience some visual oddities with the minimap, and possibly some balancing or pathing issues - most notably, there are a lot of objects that only have base colors applied, but they are ready for texturing once the level has some more room variety.

+Once there are enough modules, I will shift them around according to difficulty, so that more dangerous modules will appear later in progression instead.

 **Metal casting mechanic**
 -